 Overview

-This unit forms the capstone project of the Master of Clinical Psychology course.
+This unit forms the capstone project of the Master of Clinical Psychology and Master of Clinical Psychology (Advanced Entry) courses.
 In this unit, you will conduct a clinical psychology project in which you will engage a community-based partner to conduct a project.
 The project may involve research or an intervention to be evaluated.
 You will design and conduct the project, evaluate the project by collecting relevant data, and produce a written report of your project and evaluation.

 Details